-The Career Center provides career counseling services to alumni for one full year after graduation.
-We serve graduates from Trinity College, Duke's Pratt School of Engineering, The Graduate School, the Divinity School, and the School of Medicine’s Master of Biostatistics Program.
+The Career Center provides career advising services to alumni for one full year after graduation.
+We serve graduates from Trinity College, Duke's Pratt School of Engineering, The Graduate School, the Divinity School, and the School of Medicine’s Master of Biostatistics and Population Health Sciences programs.
 If you have earned a degree from a program served by the Career Center within the last year, you are invited to continue using our services and resources.

 Duke Pratt School of Engineering Master's Programs provide alumni services for up to four years after graduation.